vishnusdb/Titanic-Survival-Prediction/README.md

 5. Submission File Generation

 ## Results
-Achieved ~XX% validation accuracy using Random Forest.
+Achieved ~81% validation accuracy using Random Forest.

 ## How to Run
 1. Open the notebook in Google Colab.